rolling-scopes-school/tasks/tasks/wunderlist.md

 Deadline         | Folder Name
 -----------------|---------
-10-JAN-2016 | wunderlist
+10-JAN-2016 | team-list

-##Version 0.1 (Draft)

-This document is intended to describe core specification of “TeamBoard” project.
+This document is intended to describe core specification of “TeamList” project.

 TeamList is an application for team collaboration via lists of ToDo-alike extended items.